 The maturity-strength curve represents the relationship between maturity index and compressive strength for a specific concrete mix design, adopted in the laboratory.
-To do so, adequate concrete cylindrical specimens should be casted, and then stored in the semi-adiabatic condition for curing.
-Certain number of concrete cylinders (i.e. at least two concrete specimens) should be equipped by embedded temperature sensors for recording the hydration temperature history.
+To do so, adequate concrete cylindrical specimens should be cast, and then stored in the semi-adiabatic condition for curing.
+A certain number of concrete cylinders (i.e. at least two concrete specimens) should be equipped with embedded temperature sensors for recording the hydration temperature history.
 The compressive strength of concrete is measured at ages of 1, 3, 7, 14 and 28 days.

 Once the maturity–strength curve is developed, it can be used to estimate the in-place concrete strength using the hydration temperature history.
-To do so, the temperature history of the concrete elements should be recorded after pouring using embedded sensors at the locations that are generally critical in term of exposure conditions, curing and structural requirement.
+To do so, the temperature history of the concrete elements should be recorded after pouring using embedded sensors at the locations that are generally critical in terms of exposure conditions, curing and structural requirement.
 Routine quality control tests should be performed to ensure the accuracy of the maturity–strength curve.
-These controls minimize any error in the estimation of in-place strength due to inherent limitations of the maturity method.
+These controls minimize any error in the estimation of in-place strength due to inherent limitations of the concrete maturity measurement method.

-Some of important limitations of this method are listed as follows:
+Some of the important limitations of this method are listed as follows:

 - In-place concrete is not representative of the concrete used to develop the calibration in the lab.
-This can be because of changes in materials, water to cement ration, air content, batching method, etc;
+This can be because of changes in materials, water-to-cement ratio, air content, batching method, etc.

 - Very high early-age temperatures can lead to inaccurate estimation of strength at later ages;

-Several maturity devices have been developed that can measure the hydration temperature of concrete in real time.
-Most of these devices such as Flir Intellirock, Command Center, and Concure iDrop can calculate maturity index and predict the compressive strength if the maturity–strength curve, datum temperature and any required information are developed.
-Most of these devices include a temperature sensor embedded into the concrete elements that is plugged in the data logger via an electrical cable.
+Several maturity meter devices have been developed that can measure the hydration temperature of concrete in real time.
+Most of these devices such as Flir Intellirock, Command Center, and Concure iDrop can calculate the maturity index and predict the compressive strength of the maturity–strength curve, datum temperature, and any required information is developed.
+Most of these devices include a temperature sensor embedded into the concrete elements plugged into the data logger via an electrical cable.
 Alternatively, a simple thermocouple could be embedded in concrete for temperature monitoring using a connected data logger.
-The data should then be extracted and used to calculate the maturing index and use it to estimate the concrete strength from the maturity curve.
+The data should then be extracted and used to calculate the maturing index and used to estimate the concrete strength from the maturity curve.